Mowbray-R-V/Model-based-RL/README.md

 ## 🔹 A2.
 Backpropagation Through Time
 1. PILCO: A Model-Based and Data-Efficient Approach to Policy Search, ICML 2011  (**Greedy exploration**)
----

 ## 🔹 A3.
-Improving Value Targets
-(Value Expansion / Multi-step TD Targets — NOT stored in buffer)

-Rollouts extend TD backups to improve value estimation accuracy.
+Improving Value Targets(Value Expansion / Multi-step TD Targets — NOT stored in buffer) : Rollouts extend TD backups to improve value estimation accuracy

-**Examples**
-- Model-based Value Estimation for Efficient Model-Free RL (2018)
-- STEVE – Sample-Efficient RL with Stochastic Ensemble Value Expansion (NeurIPS 2018)

----

-## 🔹 D. Guiding Decision-Making
-(Imagination-based / auxiliary input)
+1. Model-based value estimation for efficient model-free reinforcement learning, 2018
+2. Sample-efficient reinforcement learning with stochastic ensemble value expansion, NIPS 2018

-Rollouts are fed as *features* to the policy, enabling reasoning about imagined futures.
+## 🔹 A4.
+Guiding decision-making(Imagination-based): Rollouts are provided as auxiliary inputs or features to the policy, enabling it to reason about imagined futures.

-- Imagination-Augmented Agents (I2A) – NeurIPS 2017

----

-# ⭐ 2.
-Decision-Time Planning
-(Online planning *during* action selection)
+1. Imagination-augmented agents for deep reinforcement learning, NIPS 2017 --

-Model rollouts influence decisions **at inference time**, not just during training.
+# ⭐ B. Decision-Time Planning(Online planning during action selection): Model rollouts influence decisions at inference time, not just during training

----

-## 🔹 A. Planning / Tree Search

-Rollouts are used for lookahead search.
+## 🔹 B1.
+Planning / Tree Search: Rollouts are explicitly used for lookahead planning, often with search algorithms.

-- AlphaGo Zero – Nature 2017
-- MuZero – Nature 2020

----
+1. Mastering the game of Go without human knowledge.
+Nature 2017
+2. Mastering Atari, Go, chess and shogi by planning with a learned model.
+Nature 2020

-## 🔹 B. Shooting Algorithms
+## 🔹 B2.
+Shooting Algorithms
-(MPC-style open-loop optimization)

-- Deep RL in a Handful of Trials using Probabilistic Dynamics Models (NeurIPS 2018)
+1. Deep reinforcement learning in a handful of trials using probabilistic dynamics models, NIPS 2018
-- Robust Constrained Model Predictive Control (2005)
-- POLO – Plan Online, Learn Offline (ICLR 2019)
+2. Robust constrained model predictive control.
+2005
+3. Plan online, learn offline: Efficient learning and exploration via model-based control.
+ICLR, 2019. (**POLO**)
 ---

 # ⭐ Visual Summary